 The Fappening is a sex crime.
 More specifically, The Fappening is dozens of sex crimes, committed en masse, with a socially engaged audience.

-Over the last 24 hours, dozens of photos from the private accounts of female celebrities have leaked online.
-The photos, hidden behind firewalls and password protected accounts, were stolen by a hacker, or group of hackers, and then posted to 4Chan, Reddit, Imgur, AnonLib, and various other easily accessible social networks.
+In the past 24 hours, many photos from the private accounts of female celebrities have appeared online.
+These images, which were secured by firewalls and password protection, were taken by a hacker or a group of hackers and then shared on 4Chan, Reddit, Imgur, AnonLib, and other public social networks.

-Before we even knew what was happening, Jennifer Lawrence was the victim of a sex crime, Kaley Cuoco was filmed standing up after using a toilet, and a Reddit user had created the subreddit “/R/TheFappening.”
-Soon after the mass release of naked celebrity photos began, more than 100,000 people flocked to Reddit to watch as live photo uploads were posted to the social network.
+Before we realized what was going on, Jennifer Lawrence became a victim of a sex crime, Kaley Cuoco was filmed getting up after using the toilet, and a Reddit user created the subreddit “/R/TheFappening.”
+Shortly after the large release of naked celebrity photos, over 100,000 people rushed to Reddit to see live photo uploads shared on the platform.

 In the age of massively consumable news media, The Fappening quickly became fodder for CNN, Fox News, NBC News, and every other small, medium, and large-scale news agency and blog in-between.